devcontainers/features/src/desktop-lite/NOTES.md

 See the [Fluxbox menu documentation](http://www.fluxbox.org/help/man-fluxbox-menu.php) for format details.
 More information on additional customization can be found in Fluxbox's [help](http://www.fluxbox.org/help/) and [general](http://fluxbox.sourceforge.net/docbook/en/html/book1.html) documentation.

-If you prefer not to use Fluxbox, you can set the `installFluxbox` Feature option to `false` and install your own window manager.
+If you prefer not to use Fluxbox, you can set the `installFluxbox` feature option to `false` and install your own window manager.

 ## Resolving crashes